natelindev/react-use-hoverintent/README.md

 ## Options

-`ref`: the react element ref which you want hoverintent to be applied, required.
+`ref`: the react element ref which you want hoverintent to be applied.

 `timeout` : A simple delay, in milliseconds, before the `onMouseOut` callback is fired.
 If the user mouses back over the element before the timeout has expired the `onMouseOut` callback will not be called (nor will the `onMouseOver` callback be called).
 This is primarily to protect against sloppy/human mousing trajectories that temporarily (and unintentionally) take the user off of the target element... giving them time to return.